ChiranjeetMishra/Cascade-Cup-2022/README.md

 # Cascade Cup 2022
 ### By Consulting and Analytics Club, IIT Guwahati

-You can find our notebooks, datasets in this repo.
+You can find our notebooks, datasets in this repository.